fwerkor/capos/README.md

 ### Requirements

 You need the following tools to compile CapOS, the package names vary between distributions.
 A complete list with distribution specific packages can be found in OpenWrt's [Build System Setup](https://openwrt.org/docs/guide-developer/build-system/install-buildsystem) documentation.
-We CapOS has provided a script that can automatically install dependencies on some system, but it is unstable so do it yourself if error occurs.
+CapOS has provided a script that can automatically install dependencies on some system, but it is unstable so do it yourself if error occurs.

 ```
 binutils bzip2 diff find flex gawk gcc-6+ getopt grep install libc-dev libz-dev
 make4.1+ perl python3.7+ rsync subversion unzip which
 ```

-### Quickstart
+### Build

 Now, you can simply run `bash ./scripts/quickstart.sh` to start, or do the following steps yourself.